LuigiClemente/manuals/Gutricious Gut Microbiome Test Sample Collection Guide.md

----

 # Gutricious Gut Microbiome Test Sample Collection Guide

 Welcome to your Gutricious gut microbiome test!
-This guide will help you smoothly and efficiently collect and ship your stool sample.
-Let’s get started on this important step towards understanding your gut health!
+This guide will help you collect and ship your stool sample with ease.
+Follow these steps carefully to ensure a smooth process and reliable results for your gut health journey.

-### What You Will Need
+### What’s Inside Your Kit

-- **Stool Collection Material (FecesCatcher):** For easy and clean sample collection.
+- **Stool Collection Material (FecesCatcher):** For a clean and easy sample collection process.
-- **Sample Tube:** To store your collected stool sample.
+- **Sample Tube with Spoon:** A tube with an integrated spoon inside the cap to collect and securely store your stool sample.
-- **RigidSafetyBag:** For securing the sample tube.
+- **RigidSafetyBag:** To keep the sample tube protected during transit.
-- **Shipping Bag for Biological Substances:** To mail your sample safely.
-- **UPS Return Box:** For shipping your sample back to the lab.

 ### Important Reminders

-- **Timing:** Collect your sample after consuming the lunch cookies.
+- **Timing:** Collect your sample after a minimum two-hour fasting period following your lunch cookies.
+Ensure you have consumed both the breakfast and lunch cookies before proceeding with the test sample collection.
-- **UPS Shipping:** Make sure today is a UPS collection or drop-off day to ensure timely delivery of your sample.
+- **Register Your Shipment:**
+  - Scan the QR code on the kit’s outer box to register your shipment online and enable tracking.
+  - Confirm that you have the labeled return box ready for shipping.

 ### Step-by-Step Instructions

 #### 1. Preparation

-- **Check Your Kit:** Make sure you have all the items listed above.
+- **Open the Kit Carefully:** Ensure you have all items listed above.
-- **Register Your Shipment:**
-  - Scan the QR code on the box to register your shipment online.
-  - Confirm that you have access to a UPS return box for easy shipping.

 #### 2. Collect Stool (Feces)

-- **Using the FecesCatcher:**
+- **Set Up the FecesCatcher:**
-  - Follow the simple instructions on the FecesCatcher to attach it securely to your toilet seat.
+  - Follow the simple instructions provided to securely attach the FecesCatcher to your toilet seat.
-  - Ensure no water, urine, or cleaning products contaminate your sample.
+  - Ensure no water, urine, or cleaning products contact or contaminate your sample.

-#### 3. Collect Test Material
+#### 3. Collect the Sample

-- **Scoop the Stool:**
+- **Use the Integrated Spoon:**
-  - Use the spoon inside the brown cap of the sample tube to collect your stool.
+  - Open the sample tube, and use the small spoon attached to the inside of the brown cap to collect your stool sample.
-  - Fill the tube to at least the 8 ml mark, but no more than 12 ml.
+  - Scoop stool carefully to fill the tube to at least the 8 ml mark but no more than 12 ml.
-  - Close the tube securely to prevent leaks.
+  - Close the tube tightly to prevent any leaks.

 - **Dispose of Remaining Material:**
-  - Flush any leftover stool and the FecesCatcher down the toilet, following the printed instructions.
+  - Follow the provided instructions to flush any leftover stool and the FecesCatcher down the toilet.

-#### 4. Packing and Shipping
+#### 4. Packing Your Sample for Shipping

-- **Secure the Sample:**
+- **Secure the Sample in the RigidSafetyBag:**
-  - Place the sample tube in the RigidSafetyBag using the plastic holder.
+  - Place the sealed sample tube inside the RigidSafetyBag, securing it in the plastic holder inside.
+  - Seal the RigidSafetyBag tightly.

-  - Seal the RigidSafetyBag and place it in the shipping bag for biological substances.
+- **Place the RigidSafetyBag in the Return Box:**

-- **Prepare for Shipment:**
-  - Place the sealed shipping bag inside the UPS return box.
+  - Insert the sealed RigidSafetyBag into the return box.
+The return box is pre-labeled for shipping, so no additional steps are needed to attach a label.

+#### 5. Shipping Your Sample

+- **Prepare for Drop-off:**
+  - Ensure that you can drop off or arrange a collection for the return box either the same day or the next day to maintain sample freshness.
-  - Seal the return box properly and ship the test material on the same day.
+  - Take the return box to the designated carrier location specified on the label for secure and swift delivery.

-  - If same-day shipping isn’t possible, store the sample in the refrigerator at +4°C and ship it on the next UPS collection day.
+If same-day shipping isn’t possible, store your sample in the refrigerator at approximately +4°C and ship it on the next available collection day.

-### Shipping Instructions

-- **Use UPS Express Service:**
-  - Visit your nearest UPS access point to drop off the return box.
-  - Ensure your sample is sent swiftly using the UPS service.

-Thank you for participating in the Gutricious gut microbiome test.
-Your sample will provide valuable insights into your gut health.
+Thank you for choosing Gutricious for your gut health journey.
 If you have any questions, our support team is ready to assist you.

----